 - 1. Contractor must collect, manage, maintain and update client, service and episode data as well as staffing data as required for local, State, and Federal reporting. - 2.
 Contractor shall provide information by entering or uploading required data into: - a.
-County's billing and transactional database system. - b.
-DBH's client information system and, when available, its electronic health record system. - c.
-The "Data Collection and Reporting" (DCR) system, which collects and manages Full Service Partnership (FSP) information. - d.
-Individualized data collection applications as specified by DBH, such as Objective Arts and the Prevention and Early Intervention (PEI) Database. - e.
 Any other data or information collection system identified by DBH, the MHSOAC, OSHPD or DHCS. - 3.
 Contractor shall comply with all requirements regarding paper or online forms: - a.
 Bi-Annual Client Perception Surveys (paper-based): twice annually, or as designated by DHCS.
 Contractor shall collect consumer perception data for clients served by the programs.
 The data to be collected includes, but not limited to, the client's perceptions of the quality and results of services provided by the Contractor. - b.
 Client preferred language survey (paper-based), if requested by DBH. - c.
 Intermittent services outcomes surveys. - d.
-Surveys associated with services and/or evidence-based practices and programs intended to measure strategy, program, component, or system level outcomes and/or implementation fidelity.
+Surveys associated with services and/or evidence-based practices and programs intended to measure strategy, program, component, or system level outcomes and/or implementation fidelity. - e.

-- e.
 Network Adequacy Certification Tool (NACT) as required by DHCS and per DBH instructions. - 4.
-Data must be entered, submitted and/or updated in a timely manner for: - a.
-All FSP and non-FSP clients: this typically means that client, episode and service-related data shall be entered into the County's billing and transactional database system. - b.
-All service, program, and survey data will be provided in accordance with all DBH established timelines. - c.
-Required information about FSP clients, including assessment data, quarterly updates and key events shall be entered into the DCR online system by the due date or within 48 hours of the event or evaluation, whichever is sooner. - 5.
-Contractor will ensure that data are consistent with DBH's specified operational definitions, that data are in the required format, that data is correct and complete at time of data entry, and that databases are updated when information changes. - 6.
-Data collection requirements may be modified or expanded according to local, State, and/or Federal requirements. - 7.
+Contractor will ensure that data are consistent with DBH's specified operational definitions, that data are in the required format, that data is correct and complete at time of data entry, and that databases are updated when information changes. - 5.
+Data collection requirements may be modified or expanded according to local, State, and/or Federal requirements. - 6.
 Contractor shall submit, monthly, its own analyses of the data collected for the prior month, demonstrating how well the contracted services or functions provided satisfied the intent of the Contract, and indicating, where appropriate, changes in operations that will improve adherence to the intent of the Contract.
-The format for this reporting will be provided by DBH. - 8.
-Independent research involving clients shall not be conducted without the prior written approval of the Director of DBH.
+The format for this reporting will be provided by DBH.

+- 7. Independent research involving clients shall not be conducted without the prior written approval of the Director of DBH.
 Any approved research must follow the guidelines in the DBH Research Policy. - Note: Independent research means a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.
 Activities which meet this definition constitute research for purposes of this policy, whether or not they are conducted or supported under a program which is considered research for other purposes.
-For example, some demonstration and service programs may include research activities.

-G. Right to Monitor and Audit Performance and Records
+For example, some demonstration and service programs may include research activities. - G. Right to Monitor and Audit Performance and Records - 1.
+Right to Monitor